 See in Glossary.

-You can right-click on the grid to create a new state nodes.
+You can right-click on the grid to create a new state node.
 Use the middle mouse button or Alt/Option drag to pan the view around.
 Click to select state nodes to edit them, and click & drag state nodes to rearrange the layout of your state machineThe set of states in an Animator Controller that a character or animated GameObject can be in, along with a set of transitions between those states and a variable to remember the current state.
 The states available will depend on the type of gameplay, but typical states include things like idling, walking, running and jumping.
 More info

 See in Glossary.

 The left-hand pane can be switched betwen Parameters view and Layers view.
 The parameters view allows you to create, view and edit the Animator Controller Parameters.
 These are variables you define that act as inputs into the state machine.
 To add a parameter, click the Plus icon and select the parameter type from the pop up menu.
 To delete a parameter, select the parameter in the lists and press the delete key (on macOS use fn-Delete to delete the selected parameter).

 When the left-hand pane is switched to Layers view, you can create, view and edit layersLayers in Unity can be used to selectively opt groups of GameObjects in or out of certain processes or calculations.
 This includes camera rendering, lighting, physics collisions, or custom calculations in your own code.
 More info

 See in Glossary within your Animator Controller.
 This allows you to have multiple layers of animation within a single animation controller working at the same time, each controlled by a separate state machine.
 A common use of this is to have a separate layer playing upper-body animations over a base layer that controls the general movement animations for a character.